-Download managers on Windows are one of the most things that are missed for every new comer to Linux world, programs like Internet Download Manager & Free Download Manager are very wanted, too bad they are not available under Linux or Unix-like systems.
+Download managers on Windows are one of the most things that are missed for every newcomer to the Linux world, programs like Internet Download Manager & Free Download Manager are very wanted, too bad they are not available under Linux or Unix-like systems.
 But fortunately, there are many alternative download managers under the Linux desktop.

 In this article, we’re going to talk about the best download managers available for the Linux OS.
 Those download managers are:

 Read Also: Best Command Line Download Accelerators for Linux

 As it’s developers says, “XDM can accelerate download speed up to 5 time faster due to its intelligent dynamic file segmentation technology.
 For sure, it’s one of the best download managers available under the Linux desktop.
 XDM was written in Java.

 - Download any streaming video.

 - Supports 32 segments for every downloaded file which makes the downloading process even faster.

 - Supports capturing multimedia files from famous websites like Youtube, MetaCafe, Vimeo, and others in many formats like WebM, MP4, AVI.. etc.

 - Support for many protocols like HTTP, HTTPS, FTP.

 - Support for most Linux distributions besides Windows support.